clementpoiret/HSF/docs/papers/joss/paper.md

 # Statement of Need

-The hippocampus plays a major role in specific functions of the brain like the episodic memory, the memory containing specific spatiotemporal details.
-Divided in subfields — namely the Cornu Ammonis (1-3), the Dentate Gyrus and the Subiculum — it is actively involved in episodic memory, learning, and decision making.
-It is widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease [@todaRoleAdultHippocampal2019].
+The hippocampus is organized by distinct hippocampal subfields (HSF), namely Cornus Ammonis (CA1-3), the Dentate Gyrus, and the Subiculum which are differently involved in learning and memory processes and widely implicated in neurological pathologies at different ages of life, such as neonatal hypoxia, temporal lobe epilepsy, or Alzheimer’s disease. [@todaRoleAdultHippocampal2019].

-There is a need for a precise and accurate delineation of those subfields in order to study both healthy and pathological conditions.
-This delineation process appears to be challenging as the subfields are small and complex structures.
+Obtaining a precise and accurate delineation of the subfields in order to study both healthy and pathological conditions is a methodologcal challenge in neuroimagery, because the subfields are small and complex structures [@duvernoyHumanHippocampus2013].
 Even the very time-consuming manual segmentation, still considered as a gold-standard method, is an error-prone process due to inconsistent guidelines and the need for high-definition MRIs.

-To date, there exist (semi-)automated methods for the segmentation of the subfields (e.g. @yushkevichAutomatedVolumetryRegional2015, @iglesiasComputationalAtlasHippocampal2015, @romeroHIPSNewHippocampus2017), but those are either slow (e.g.: up to a day to segment a new MRI with `FreeSurfer`) or producing inaccurate segmentations, making them unsuited for research or clinical applications.
+To date, there exist (semi-)automated methods for the segmentation of the subfields (e.g. @yushkevichAutomatedVolumetryRegional2015, @iglesiasComputationalAtlasHippocampal2015, @romeroHIPSNewHippocampus2017), but those are either slow (e.g.: up to a day to segment a new MRI with `FreeSurfer`) or producing noisy and approximative segmentations, making them unsuited for research or clinical applications.
 While those methodologies are actually considered as "legacy methods" with respect to the current literature of semantic segmentation, Deep Learning models have been validated on this complex task [@qiuFeasibilityAutomaticSegmentation2019; @zhuDilatedDenseUNet2019], but are still reserved to specific populations of researchers/engineers because implementations are either not public (e.g. @zhuDilatedDenseUNet2019), pretrained models are not made available, or because they are trained on specific and uniform datasets, thus causing generalization issues on images acquired with different parameters like resolution or contrast.

 This lack of uniformity and ease of use of hippocampal segmentation models leaves a gap in the range of technical options available to researchers and clinicians.
-By releasing our Hippocampal Segmentation Factory (`HSF`), we aim to fill this gap and help the scientific community to better study the hippocampal subfields.
+By releasing our Hippocampal Segmentation Factory (`HSF`), we aim to fill this gap and contribute with the scientific communtiy further study of the hippocampal subfileds.

 # Segmentation Pipeline